 Many berries, fruits, and vegetables are rich in calcium, including

 If you’re giving your tortoise calcium-rich foods, you need to limit the calcium supplements it gets if it isn’t very active (elderly tortoise, wintertime inactivity).

 Many believe that tortoises will always be able to regulate their need for calcium and only consume as much as they need.
 However, some tortoise species live in areas where resources are scarce, so their instincts may compel them to gorge on as much as possible.

 How Much Calcium Should a Tortoise Have in Its Diet?

-For every calorie of food, there should be 1.2 mg to 8 mg of calcium.
+There should be 1.2 mg to 8 mg of calcium for every calorie.
 Of course, you don’t need to get this precise to have a healthy tortoise.

 Active tortoises that are still growing, mating, and laying eggs need a lot more calcium than those that are elderly and inactive.

-Learn about the early warning signs of MBD and other diet-related disorders so that you know when it’s time to change what you feed your tortoise.
+Learn about the early warning signs of MBD and other diet-related disorders to know when to change what you feed your tortoise.